Alcohol laws of Massachusetts: Drinking age

 Beginning just after the repeal of prohibition by the 21st Amendment on Dec.
 5, 1933, the minimum drinking age in Massachusetts was set at age 17.
+Sometime between this date and April 13, 1973, the Massachusetts drinking age was raised to 21.
 Then, following the July 1, 1971 passage of the 26th Amendment (which lowered the voting age from 21 to 18 years of age), on April 13, 1972, governor Francis M. Sargent (following suit with 29 other governors) signed a bill lowering the Massachusetts drinking age from 21 to 18.
 The effective date of the new law was April 1, 1973.
 On February 16, 1979, the State Senate voted to raise the Massachusetts minimum drinking age from 18 to 20.
 The vote for final approval was 29 to 3.
 On December 4, 1984, governor Michael S. Dukakis signed a bill raising the drinking age from 20 to 21 in Massachusetts.
 This bill was in response to the National Minimum Drinking Age Act which would reduce federal highway funding by 10% for any state that did not adopt a drinking age of 21.
 Those under 21 can, however, consume alcoholic beverages provided by their parents or grandparents on private premises.

 Establishments accepting, in good faith, the following as proof of age are protected if underage patrons are served accidentally: